sawolej/WaveProject/README.md

 - The programmes' windows can be dragged outside of the screen

 ### game.ts
+- [new: 15 Oct] blue user-selection box appears for .2s on opening discs at endgame screen
 - Player can jump mid air in peak height when the `player.vy === 0`
 - Player states overlap each other in many different scenarios
 - The endscreen disks are unresponsive

-- [new: 15 Oct] blue user-selection box appears for .2s on opening discs at endgame screen

-## Notes
-1. Please make sure to create divs only when necessary - stacking those makes code complicated and a lot of those were not needed
-2. Please use `position: absolute;` CSS values rather than `position: relative;` for images and divs - the `relative` property is too unpredictible and not suited for those
-3. Please use % values in CSS `width` & `height`, `top` & `left` properites rather than hard-coded px values - it's 10 times easier to create a responsive page design later should we want to